tegonal/minimalist/README.md

 If we did not want to limit the number of runs, we could also have used [arb.mergeWeighted](#arb-mergeweighted) instead.

 `OrderedArgsGenerator` also provides a `combineDependentMaterialised` which expects a factory that creates another `OrderedArgsGenerator` based on a given value from the first `OrderedArgsGenerator`.
-Following example (definition of `Color` emitted, see previous example).
+Following an example (definition of `Color` emitted, see previous example):

 <code-combine-dependent-ordered-ordered>